 The University will promptly review and respond to all reports of Sexual Harassment and Sexual Misconduct in an integrated, consistent manner that treats everyone with dignity and respect.
-The University will approach each report with an earnest intent to understand the perspective and experiences of each individual involved in order to ensure fair and impartial evaluation and resolution.

 If a Complainant does not wish for their name to be shared or does not wish for an investigation to take place, they may make such a request to the Director of OECR/Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state and federal law.
 The Director of OECR/Title IX Coordinator has ultimate discretion over whether the University proceeds when the Complainant does not wish to do so, and the Director of OECR/Title IX Coordinator may sign a Formal Complaint to initiate a Formal Grievance Process upon completion of an appropriate risk assessment.